-Software as a Service (Saas) is a cloud-based software sharing model where a cloud provider develops and maintains cloud applications and shares them via the internet on a pay-as-you-go basis.
-The SaaS model is defined by cloud-based infrastructure, remote web access, and monthly subscriptions as their primary pricing model.
+Software as a Service (Saas) is a cloud-based software sharing model where a cloud provider or a service provider develops and maintains cloud applications and shares them via the internet on a pay-as-you-go basis.
+The SaaS model is defined by cloud-based infrastructure, cloud services, remote web access, and monthly subscriptions as their primary pricing model.
 SaaS customers can significantly reduce operating costs, deploy, scale, and upgrade business solutions faster than maintaining systems and software locally and predict TCO more accurately.

-The SaaS model plays a vital role in enterprise-level technology across all business verticals and continues to grow in popularity among key decision-makers.
+The SaaS model plays a vital role in enterprise-level technology and enterprise resource planning across all business verticals and continues to grow in popularity among key decision-makers.
 Saas models are most often used in online finances, mobile-first commerce, e-banking, online stores, and business support.

 The popularity of SaaS solutions continues to grow as internet speed is now fast enough to handle even advanced programs.
 Its growth is also driven by SMEs that stopped buying overpriced, monolithic software.